CS2613-FA23/explorationactivity1-Hayden-Lees/Overview.md

 I would recomend regular expressions to anyone who needs to validate user given input, to read throught data to find and replace something specific, and/or if they need to recursively read parts of a string for any reason.

-I am planning on using this whenever it seems useful as it is very strong for being easy to understand.
+I am planning on using this whenever it seems useful as it is very strong tool for being easy to understand.